OSGeo/OSGeoLive-doc/en/quickstart/grass_quickstart.rst

   :alt: screenshot
   :align: left

-Once inside add a raster map layer such as "`elevation.10m`" from the PERMANENT mapset.
+Once inside select for display a raster map layer such as "`elevation`" from the PERMANENT mapset.
 To do this go into the `GIS Layer Manager` window and click on the checkerboard toolbar button with a "+" on it.
 Then select the map name you want from the "*map to be displayed*" pull-down list, and click :guilabel:`Ok`.

-In a similar fashion add the "`roads`" vector layer from the PERMANENT mapset by clicking on the toolbar button with a "+" and a bent poly-line which looks a bit like a "V".
+In a similar fashion add the "`roadsmajor`" vector layer from the PERMANENT mapset by clicking on the toolbar button with a "+" and a bent poly-line which looks a bit like a "V".

+The icon tooltips (shown with mouse-over) will guide you easily.

 If you need to, right click on the raster map layer and choose "Zoom to selected map(s)".